AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 * The `cq:commerceProvider` property is also used to reference the appropriate commerce factory definition.

-    * For example, a `cq:commerceProvider` property with the value geometrixx will correlate to the OSGi configuration for **Day CQ Commerce Factory for Geometrixx-Outdoors** (`com.adobe.cq.commerce.hybris.impl.GeoCommerceServiceFactory`) - where the parameter `commerceProvider` also has the value `geometrixx`.
+    * For example, a `cq:commerceProvider` property with the value Geometrixx correlates to the OSGi configuration for **Day CQ Commerce Factory for Geometrixx-Outdoors** (`com.adobe.cq.commerce.hybris.impl.GeoCommerceServiceFactory`) - where the parameter `commerceProvider` also has the value `geometrixx`.
     * Here further properties can be configured (when appropriate and available).

 In a standard AEM installation a specific implementation is required, for example: